 The calculation method is based on individual horizontal profiles.
-When the electron density satisfies the PMSE threshold (N_e >2.6×1011m-3), then that time was taken as the starting time of the PMSE occurrence and until the time when the electron density fails to satisfy the threshold was taken as the end time of PMSE occurrence.
-The time of PMSE duration is the time difference between the end and the starting time of the PMSE occurrence.
-The time interval not be regarded as PMSE occurrence time, if the time interval between them is shorter than 1 minute (t<1 min).
-Taking the calculation method of monolayer PMSE OR as an example: We defined the ratio between the sustained time of monolayer PMSE and the total observation time as the monolayer PMSE OR.
+When the electron density satisfies the PMSE threshold $(N_e > 2.6 \times 10^{11} \text{ m}^{-3})$, then that time was taken as the starting time of the PMSE occurrence and until the time when the electron density fails to satisfy the threshold was taken as the end time of PMSE occurrence.
+The time of PMSE duration is the time difference between the end and starting times of the PMSE occurrence.
+The time interval cannot be regarded as a PMSE occurrence time if the time interval between them is shorter than 1 min (t < 1 min).
+Taking the calculation method of the monolayer PMSE OR as an example: we defined the ratio between the sustained time of monolayer PMSEs and the total observation time as the monolayer PMSE OR.
 The applied procedure for the detection of multiple PMSE layers is based on individual vertical profiles with a high temporal resolution (Hoffmann, 2005).
-The layer ranges are identified by an electron density threshold of $2.6 \times 10^{11} \text{m}^{-3}$ ($N_e > 2.6 \times 10^{11} \text{m}^{-3}$).
-Once a vertical profile of the electron density has two peaks and these two peaks are higher than the threshold ($N_e > 2.6 \times 10^{11} \text{m}^{-3}$), we select it as a double layer.
-The PMSE double-layer OR is the ratio between the sustained time of PMSE double layer and the total observation time.
-The tri-layer OR is also calculated by the same way.
+The layer ranges are identified by an electron density threshold of 2.6×10^{11} m-3 ($N_e > 2.6 \times 10^{11}$ m-3).
+Once a vertical profile of the electron density has two peaks and these two peaks are higher than the threshold ($N_e > 2.6 \times 10^{11}$ m-3),